microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 The piece table holds two buffers, one for original content loaded from disk, and another for user edits.
 In VS Code, we are loading text files using node's `fs.readFile` that delivers content in 64KB chunks.
 So when the file is large, let's say 64 MB, we'll receive 1000 chunks.
 After having received all of them we can concatenate them into one large string and store it in the `original` field of the piece table.

-This sounds reasonable until V8 steps on your toe.
-I tried to open a 500MB file and got an exception because in the version of V8 I used the maximum string length is 256MB.
+This sounds reasonable until V8 steps on your toes.
+I tried to open a 500MB file and got an exception because in the version of V8 I used, the maximum string length is 256MB.
 This limit will be lifted to 1GB in future versions of V8 but that doesn't really solve the problem.

 Instead of holding an `original` and an `added` buffer, we can hold a list of buffers.
 We can try to keep that list short or we can get inspired by what we get back from `fs.readFile` and avoid any string concatenation.
 Each time we receive a 64KB chunk from disk, we push it directly to the `buffers` array and create a node that points to this buffer: